Wijngaard Saalhof

 Owner Siem Loos used to have a thriving paint and finishing business with a lot of employees before he decided to make the switch to become a winemaker.
 A far cry from what he used to do!

-Siem Loos, owner of Wijngaard Saalhof
+Siem Loos, founder of Wijngaard Saalhof

 At first it wasn’t even about the wine for him, but about the feeling and the atmosphere you sense when you are walking through a vineyard.
 This feeling was his drive to plant the first vines in 2006 and it resulted in a true agritourism business.

-Modern and classic grape varieties
+Saalhof wines from modern and classic grape varieties

 Like so many other vineyards in the Netherlands, Siem chose modern, hybrid grape varieties like Johanniter, Solaris and Souvignier Gris to make white wines from.
 A new variety, Felicia, was also planted in 2021.

-Johanniter grape variety at Wijngaard Saalhof
+Johanniter grape variety at Wijngaard Saalhof in Wognum

 In addition to Rondo, a modern grape variety to make red wines from and also suitable for the Dutch climate, he surprised us with a blend of Rondo and Pinot Noir.
 So a combination of a modern and classic grape variety.
 A traditional method made sparkling wine (fermentation in the bottle) completes this tasty selection.